gumaerc-testorg/cms.998-spring-2007/content/pages/syllabus.md

 Working with the Teaching Assistant
 -----------------------------------

 Neal Grigsby is a 2nd-year master's student in the Comparative Media Studies program here at MIT.
-I asked him to help teach the course because of his expertise working for two years on the [New Media Literacies project](http://projectnml.org/).
+I asked him to help teach the course because of his expertise working for two years on the {{% resource_link "a8d310b1-b5e6-4663-bfea-880ed63155a7" "New Media Literacies project" %}}.
 Neal is an experienced teacher, a terrific writer, and a helpful coach.
 Students are encouraged to work with Neal in understanding course content, writing and project goals, feedback on assignments, and preparing for class.
 I have great confidence that he'll be a smart and encouraging teaching assistant and I hope you'll spend time working with him this semester.

 Attendance and Participation
 ----------------------------